Alms: Nisab

 Zakat is obligatory when a certain amount of money, called the nisab (or minimum amount), is reached or exceeded.
 Zakat is not obligatory if the amount owned is less than this nisab.
 The nisab of gold and golden currency is 20 mithqal, or approximately 85 grams of pure gold.
 One mithqal is approximately 4.25 grams.
 The nisab of silver and silver currency is 200 dirhams, which is approximately 595 grams of pure silver.
 The nisab of other kinds of money and currency is to be scaled to that of gold; the nisab of money is equivalent to the price of 85 grams of 999-type (pure) gold on the day in which zakat is paid.

 Zakat is obligatory after the money has been in the control of its owner for the span of one lunar year; a lunar year is approximately 355 days.
 The owner then needs to pay 2.5% (or 1/40) of the money as zakat.
 The owner should deduct any amount of money he or she borrowed from others, check if the rest reaches the necessary nisab, then pay zakat for it.

 If the owner had enough money to satisfy the nisab at the beginning of the year, but his wealth in any form increased, the owner needs to add the increase to the nisab amount owned at the beginning of the year and then pay zakat, 2.5%, of the total at the end of the lunar year.
 There are minor differences between fiqh schools on how this is to be calculated.
 Each Muslim calculates his or her own zakat individually.
 For most purposes, this involves the payment each year of two and a half percent of one's capital.

 Sadaqah

-A pious person may also give alms as much as he or she pleases as sadaqah, and does so preferably in secret.
+A pious person may also give alms as much as he or she pleases as ṣadaqah, and does so preferably in secret.
 Although this word can be translated as 'voluntary charity', it has a wider meaning, as illustrated in the hadiths: